Mt. Carmel High School (San Diego)

 Mt.
-Carmel High School (MCHS) is a public high school located in Rancho Peñasquitos, a community of San Diego, California, United States.
-The school is part of the Poway Unified School District and its mascot is the Sundevil.
+Carmel High School (MCHS) is a public high school in Rancho Peñasquitos, a community of San Diego, California, United States.
+It is part of Poway Unified School District.
+The school's mascot is the Sundevil.

 Mt.
 Carmel High School is both a California Distinguished School Award winner (1985, 1999, 2005, 2019) and a National Blue Ribbon School (1989, 2000).
 Mt.
 Carmel was named a California Gold Ribbon School (replaced Distinguished School Award for a short time) in 2017.
 Mt.
 Carmel was named a California Honor Roll School by Educational Results Partnership for the 2017–18, 2016–17, and 2015–16 school years.

 History

 Mt.
-Carmel High School was built in 1974, with its first fall semester classes being held at the neighboring Black Mountain Middle School while the rest of construction finished.
+Carmel High School was built in 1974, with its first fall semester classes being held at the neighboring Black Mountain Middle School while the rest of the construction was finished.

-In 1999, the movie Bring It On filmed on the campus, with the locker room, weight room and football scoreboard making it into the film.
+In 1999, the movie Bring It On filmed on the campus, with the locker room, weight room, and football scoreboard making it into the film.

-In the spring of 2004, after the passage of California Proposition U and funds approved by district voters, the school received funding for a major renovation which took place from 2004 to 2007.
+In the spring of 2004, after the passage of California Proposition U and funds approved by district voters, the school received funding for a major renovation that took place from 2004 to 2007.
 In addition to modernizing existing buildings, including the practical arts and sciences departments, the project constructed several new buildings, including a new facility for the wrestling and gymnastics teams, and a new band room.
 The "Theater at the Mount" was the last main building that was under construction, completed in September 2007, along with the choir and drama rooms.